chriscrichter/recycle-nation/README.md

 She is 25, single and very busy.
 She is a grad student and works full time.
 She cares about the environment and the future of the world but doesn't have time to work out the fundamentals of recycling.

+## Built With

+•   NodeJS
+•   Javascript
+•   Express
+•   HandleBars
+•   MySQL
+•   Socket.io
+•   Sequelize
+•   NodeJS
+•   Axios

+## Getting Started

+To run on your local computer clone the SSH key to your local drive.
+Open with a terminal bash and run the following commands

+npm init -y

+npm install

+This will download all the dependencies including axios, handlebars, express, and mySQL.
+Once installed hit the following command to run the application.

+npm run seeds.csv

+npm run server

+### Prerequisites

+NodeJS
+Terminal/Bash
+Source Code Editor
+MySQL
+mySQLWorkbench

 ## Team

 Juju  |  Sasha  |  Alex  | Chris